ankitji0811/NAMASTE-RAECT/EP01/readme.md

 React is nothing but a plane JavaScript code which is written by some Facebook Developers.

---Creating a element is a core thing of raect thats why we use react.createElement.
+- Creating a element is a core thing of raect thats why we use react.createElement.

---It required three argument for creationn of raect element :-
+- It required three argument for creationn of raect element :-

--First one is tag name
+- First one is tag name
--Second is a object where we can pass an attribute for example id, class etc.
+- Second is a object where we can pass an attribute for example id, class etc.
--Third is Children
+- Third is Children

---Creating a root is a job of ReactDOM thats why we use ReactDOM.createRoot.
+- Creating a root is a job of ReactDOM thats why we use ReactDOM.createRoot.

---When we use createElement it basically create a reactElement and this reactElement is nothing but a javascript object.
+- When we use createElement it basically create a reactElement and this reactElement is nothing but a javascript object.

---Render method convert an object and put it on html.
+- Render method convert an object and put it on html.

---If we want to create a nasted structure using core react we need to put the childern inside the array.
+- If we want to create a nasted structure using core react we need to put the childern inside the array.

---When we render something on root it will replace everything which is already inside the root.
+- When we render something on root it will replace everything which is already inside the root.

---We can apply react in a smaller portion of our app also.
+- We can apply react in a smaller portion of our app also.